 - In a small pot over low heat, combine the 120g measure of cream and gelatin.
 Stir until the gelatin has dissolved.
 Set aside to cool slightly.

-- In the bowl of a stand mixer fitted with the whisk attachment, or using an electric mixer, whip the 300g measure of cream until soft peaks form.
+- In the bowl of a stand mixer, using the whisk attachment, or using an electric mixer, whip the 300g measure of cream until soft peaks form.
 Transfer into a bowl.
-There is no need to wash the mixer between the cream and cream cheese mix.

 - Whip the cream cheese and sugar in the mixer until smooth.
 Add the vanilla and salt and beat to incorporate, then add the gelatine and cream mixture and mix well.

-- Spoon the filling over the prepared base, tapping to remove any bubbles, then spreading with an offset spatula.
+- Scoop the filling over the prepared base, tapping to remove any bubbles, then spreading with an offset spatula.

-- Lightly drizzle a little more of the coulis mixture (use less than you think you will need) over the top of the cheesecake, then drag a chopstick or skewer through the drizzled coulis to make a marbled effect.
-Add more coulis and marble more if desired.
+- Lightly drizzle a little more of the berry mixture (a little goes a long way) over the top of the cheesecake, then drag a toothpick through the drizzled coulis to make a marbled effect.
+Add more berry mixture and marble more if you want!